UPDATED: August 12, 2021

 And all I ask is a tall ship, and a star to sail her by. – John Masefield, Sea Fever

-The year was 1994.
 The place was St. Kitts, a whale-shaped islet in the Leeward Islands.
-Our ship, the Polynesia, was docked that evening in the little harbor town of Basseterre.
+Our ship, the Polynesia, was docked in the harbor town of Basseterre.

-For years, I had dreamed of taking a barefoot cruise on a Windjammer.
-Unlike the giant mega-ships that dominate today’s cruise industry, this company boasted a collection of historic sailing vessels that catered to a smaller, more laid-back crowd.
+For years, I had dreamed of taking a trip aboard a Windjammer.
+Unlike the mega-ships that dominate today’s cruise industry, this company boasted a collection of historic vessels catering to more laid-back, barefoot vacationers.
 I was one of them.

-Trying to reason with hurricane season, I had come to the Caribbean in September to celebrate my 30th birthday, hoping for some decent weather, a bit of rest, and perhaps, just maybe, the chance to turn back time by sailing aboard a tall ship.
-To my delight, the captain posted a daily sign-up sheet for would-be helmsmen, meaning I could actually pilot the ship!
-I grabbed the midnight watch for the night of September 21, meaning I would be at the wheel as I sailed into my thirtieth year.
+Trying to reason with hurricane season, I had come to the Caribbean to celebrate my 30th birthday, hoping for decent weather, a bit of rest, and the chance to turn back time by sailing aboard a tall ship.
+To my delight, the captain posted a sign-up sheet for would-be helmsmen, meaning I could actually pilot the ship!
+I grabbed the midnight slot on September 21st to be at the wheel sailing into my thirtieth year.
 It seemed an ideal setting to capture some nostalgia as a new decade dawned.

-Sadly, it seemed my dream would die in port that night, as filling the ship’s fresh water tanks was taking longer than expected.
-At least there was an enjoyable steel-drum band playing on deck.
-As the music wrapped up, I dejectedly looked at my watch to see the midnight hour slipping away.
-Hooray, I was thirty years old!
-Boohoo, I was going nowhere.
+Alas, it appeared my dream would die in port that night.
+Filling the ship’s fresh water tanks was taking longer than expected.
+At least there was a steel-drum band plonking away on deck.
+As the music wrapped up, I dejectedly glanced at my watch as the hands mockingly signaled midnight.
+Hooray, I was thirty years old.
+Boo-hoo, I was going nowhere.

-We drifted gently away from the dock and softly motored out of the harbor when the magic began – it was time to set the sails.
-The Polynesia was a 248-foot long schooner fitted with four massive wooden masts.
-She carried gaff-rigged sails, an unusually heavy arrangement that required a team of folks hauling on each line to raise them.
-To the piping of “Amazing Grace,” passengers and crew heaved on the heavy ropes as the sails soared skyward, transforming us from a mere motor vessel to a true sailing ship.
+We slipped away from the dock and motored out of the harbor when the magic began – it was time to set the sails.
+The Polynesia was a 248-foot schooner fitted with four massive wooden masts.
+She carried gaff-rigged sails, an unusually heavy arrangement requiring a team of six hauling on each line to raise them.
+To the piping of “Amazing Grace,” passengers and crew heaved on the thick ropes as the sails soared skyward, transforming us from a mere motor vessel to a true sailing ship.

-There is a reason a ship is called a she.
-As the wind swelled the sails, you could literally feel her coming to life.
-While the deck planks creaked and the big masts bowed, the sails ruffled and popped like giant lungs inhaling the warm trade winds.
-The twinkling stars above were silent.
-The only sounds were the salty sea spray and fluttering canvas.
+There’s a reason a ship is called a she.
+As the wind swelled the sails, you could sense her coming to life.
+While the deck planks creaked and the big masts bowed, the canvas ruffled and popped like giant lungs inhaling the warm trade winds.

 Nearly three decades have passed.
 I’m now approaching 60.
-Recently, I saw an article about the demise of the Windjammer Cruise Company and breakup of its fleet.
-Like that evening in St. Kitts before taking the wheel, I could waste time and energy brooding over the fate of the once proud Polynesia.
+Recently, I saw an article about the sad demise of the Windjammer Company and breakup of its fleet.
+Like that evening in St. Kitts before taking the wheel, I could waste time and energy pining away about the fate of the once proud Polynesia.
+I’ve changed though.

-However, I will instead choose to remember one magical night, when I turned 30 and took my turn at the helm of a great sailing ship.
+Instead of feeling bitter, I will be grateful for one magical night, when I turned 30 and took my place at the helm of a graceful tall ship.

 Do you have any memories of the Windjammer fleet or something similar?
 Please share your comments and like this article if you enjoyed it.